StackmateNetwork/stackmate.in/content/learn/_index.md

 ### A global decentralized payment network
 > A purely peer-to-peer version of electronic cash would allow online payments to be sent directly from one party to another without going through a financial institution. - Nakamoto (2008)

 Bitcoin is a network of individuals aka peers, maintaining a financial ledger by a certain set of rules aka a monetary policy.
-The monetary policy is enforced by peers collectively agreeing on which software to run - [Bitcoin](https://github.com/bitcoin/bitcoin) and which platforms to conduct technical & social discussions on - currently [Github](https://github.com/bitcoin/bitcoin) , [Twitter](https://twitter.com) or messenger pigeons.
+The monetary policy is enforced by peers collectively agreeing on which software best enforces thhis policy - currently [Bitcoin](https://github.com/bitcoin/bitcoin) and which platforms to conduct technical & social discussions on - currently [Github](https://github.com/bitcoin/bitcoin) , [Twitter](https://twitter.com) or messenger pigeons.

-A peer running a version of [Bitcoin](https://github.com/bitcoin/bitcoin), maintaining the entire ledger, and validating transactions as they are broadcasted to the network, are called full-nodes.
-The number of full-nodes on the network is one of the key components of a decentralized network.
+A peer running a version of [Bitcoin](https://github.com/bitcoin/bitcoin), maintaining the entire ledger, and validating transactions as they are broadcasted to the network, are called full-nodes (fully validating nodes).
+The number and distribution of full-nodes on the network is one of the key components of a decentralized network.

-The ease of running a full-node is directly proportional to the ability of a network to maintain decentralization.
+The ease of running a full-node is directly proportional to the ability of a network to maintain decentralization over time.

 Changes to the software that full-nodes run is a very slow process in bitcoin and this is to protect the monetary policy from arbitrary changes.
 Not only are changes to the code slow, but also, full-nodes updating to new software to fully enforce the new changes also takes a while.
 While this can make Bitcoin seem slow and boring, this is what gives it reliability.
-More interestingly, this is entirely a social phenomenon that has proven itself over time.
+It is a feature not a bug.
+More interestingly, it is a social phenomenon which cannot be replicated by any technology and is exactly what makes the entire experience of bitcoin the most grounded.

 The first property of a sound money is to be a reliable <b>store of value</b> (SOV).